tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 </james>
 <comment>

-I am fairly certain that Somerton made up the part about "Matthew's murder was justified" - I found no record of such a "defense" being used, and I'm sure it would have been a big deal if it had been used.
+I am certain that Somerton made up the part about "Matthew's murder was justified" - I found no record of such a "defense" being used, and I'm sure it would have been a big deal if it had been used.
 The Westboro protesters were saying those things, not the defense attorneys.
-I'm not sure if most of the earlier attacks on Shepard actually happened either; from what I read of the trial, the defense mostly focused on explaining how McKinney's drug and alcohol use and trauma from sexual abuse led to him "snapping" when Shepard supposedly propositioned him, and that he hadn't intended to kill him when he beat him.
+I'm not sure if most of the earlier attacks on Shepard (minus accusing Shepard of propositioning McKinney) actually happened either; from what I read of the trial, the defense mostly focused on explaining how McKinney's drug and alcohol use and trauma from sexual abuse led to him "snapping" when Shepard supposedly propositioned him, and that he hadn't intended to kill him when he beat him.
 It is true, though, that a gay panic defense was made and the judge refused to consider it. (https://www.washingtonpost.com/wp-srv/national/daily/nov99/shepard110199.htm) (https://www.washingtonpost.com/wp-srv/national/longterm/hatecrimes/stories/shepard102699.htm)

 </comment>
 <from></from>